micher94/EC500_ScavengerHunt/README.md

 ![Alt text](https://github.com/micher94/EC500_ScavengerHunt/blob/master/usecoupon.png?raw=true "Home Page")

-The application has been built to work in both iOS and Android.

 # Next Steps
 This application was part of a greater plan to make a "Scavenger Hunt" Application.
 This is the part of the application that would be used to map the "stops" on the scavenger hunt and to mark which locations are complete.
 The next steps in the development goal would be as follows: